Tien Shinhan: In Dragon Ball

-Tien is introduced as the star pupil of Kame-Sen'nin's rival, Tsuru-Sen'nin (鶴仙人, lit.
-"Crane Sage"), who has him and Chaozu enter the Tenka'ichi Budōkai to prove his students' superiority.
+Tien is introduced as the star pupil of Master Roshi's rival, Tsuru-Sen'nin (鶴仙人, lit.
+"Crane Sage"), who has him and Chiaotzu enter the Tenkaichi Budōkai to prove his students' superiority.
 He begins as an arrogant, but talented martial artist, antagonizing Goku, Krillin, and especially Yamcha.
 He first fights Yamcha in the tournament, whose leg he ruthlessly breaks to win.
-Upon learning that Goku killed Taopaipai, the younger brother of Tsuru-Sen'nin and a mentor of Tien's, he decides to kill Goku in revenge.
-He fights Kame-Sen'nin (disguised as Jackie Chun) in his next match, and Kame-Sen'nin shakes his resolve to kill Goku.
+Upon learning that Goku killed Tao Pai Pai, the younger brother of Master Shen and a mentor of Tien's, he decides to kill Goku in revenge.
+He fights Master Roshi (disguised as Jackie Chun) in his next match, and Roshi shakes his resolve to kill Goku.
 In the final fight, he battles Goku and brutally beats him down early in the fight, before Goku uses his full power, making the fight more even.
-Chaozu interferes with the fight by using his psychic powers to paralyze Goku without Tien's knowledge or consent, but once Tien realizes that Chaozu is cheating, he defies his master and refuses to kill Goku.
-Tien wins the Tournament after destroying the stage with the powerful but potentially life-threatening Kikōhō, and after abandons Tsuru-Sen'nin with Chaozu.
+Chiaotzu interferes with the fight by using his psychic powers to paralyze Goku without Tien's knowledge or consent, but once Tien realizes that Chiaotzu is cheating, he defies his master and refuses to kill Goku.
+Tien wins the tournament after destroying the stage with the powerful but potentially life-threatening Kikōhō, and after abandoning Master Shen with Chiaotzu.
 Launch falls in love with him and asks him to live at Kame House with her and Roshi, but Tien refuses, saying that he does not want to live with the rival of his former master.